-Science Curriculum Sequence: CURRENT STUDENTS
+Science Curriculum Sequence: 11th and 12th grade students

 Current WHS students enrolling in Chemistry or higher in 2018-19 will not be enrolled in the NGSS course pathway.

 20 credits of science is required for high school graduation.
 This includes the successful completion of a physical science and life science course.